-Agriculture and Farming: As defined in NH RSA 21:34-a, and as amended from time to time, shall mean all operations of a farm, including: the cultivation, conservation, and tillage of the soil; the storage, use of, and spreading of commercial fertilizer, lime, wood ash, sawdust, compost, animal manure, septage, and, where permitted by municipal and state rules and regulations, other lawful soil amendments; the use of and application of agricultural chemicals; the raising and sale of livestock, which shall include, but not be limited to, dairy cows and the production of milk, beef animals, swine, sheep, goats, as well as domesticated strains of buffalo or bison, llamas, alpacas, emus, ostriches, yaks, elk (Cervus elephus Canadensis), fallow deer (Dama dama), red deer (Cervus elephus), and reindeer (Rangifer tarandus); the breeding, boarding, raising, training, riding instruction, and selling of equines; the commercial raising, harvesting, and sale of fresh water fish or other aquaculture products; the raising, breeding, or sale of domesticated strains of fur-bearing animals; the production of greenhouse crops; the production, cultivation, growing, harvesting, and sale of any agricultural, floricultural, viticultural, forestry, or horticultural crops including, but not limited to, berries, herbs, honey, maple syrup, fruit, vegetables, tree fruit, grapes, flowers, seeds, grasses, nursery stock, sod, trees and tree products.
+Agriculture and Farming: As defined in NH RSA 21:34-a, and as amended from time to time, shall mean all operations of a farm, including: the cultivation, conservation, and tillage of the soil; the storage, use of, and spreading of commercial fertilizer, lime, wood ash, sawdust, compost, animal manure, septage, and, where permitted by municipal and state rules and regulations, other lawful soil amendments; the use of and application of agricultural chemicals; the raising and sale of livestock, which shall include, but not be limited to, dairy cows and the production of milk, beef animals, swine, sheep, goats, as well as domesticated strains of buffalo or bison, llamas, alpacas, emus, ostriches, yaks, elk (Cervus elephus Canadensis), fallow deer (Dama dama), red deer (Cervus elephus), and reindeer (Rangifer tarandus); the breeding, boarding, raising, training, riding instruction, and selling of equines; the commercial raising, harvesting, and sale of fresh water fish or other aquaculture products; the raising, breeding, or sale of poultry or game birds; the raising of bees; the raising, breeding, or sale of of the soils; the production of greenhouse crops; the production, cultivation, growing, harvesting, and sale of any agricultural, floricultural, viticultural, forestry, or horticultural crops including, but not limited to, berries, herbs, honey, maple syrup, fruit, vegetables, tree fruit, grapes, flowers, seeds, grasses, nursery stock, sod, trees and tree products.
 Christmas trees grown as part of a commercial Christmas tree operation, trees grown for short rotation tree fiber, compost, or any other plant that can be legally grown and harvested extensively for profit or subsistence.